 If you're a trivia buff or preparing for an upcoming appearance on Jeopardy! you might be happy to know that capsaicin is a vanilloid compound and belongs to the vanillyl group.[1, 4] Aside from providing the hot taste chili peppers are known for, capsaicin is responsible for many amazing health benefits.
 Capsaicin is a capsaicinoid, which is a compound present in the capsicum family of plants.
 Aside from capsaicin, the most common of these compounds include dihydrocapsaicin, nordihydrocapsaicin, homocapsaicin, and homodihydrocapsaicin..

 One use for capsaicin that extends back centuries is as a means to control joint and muscle discomfort.
-Capsaicin is a neuropeptide-active agent; it affects the synthesis, storage, transport, and release of substance P. Substance P is a chemical mediator of pain impulses along the central nervous system.
+Capsaicin is a neuropeptide-active agent; it affects the synthesis, storage, transport, and release of substance P - a polypeptide.
+Substance P is a chemical mediator of pain impulses along the central nervous system.
 When substance P enters joint tissue, it causes inflammation and contributes to rheumatoid arthritis.

 Capsaicin helps relieve pain by preventing the accumulation of substance P in peripheral sensory neurons.
 When there is less substance P in the nerve endings, pain impulses are not transmitted to the brain.
 Essentially, capsaicin prevents your brain from receiving the impulses that would otherwise make you feel pain.